Purdue Summer SURF Program

 Yes, the interdisciplinary aspect of many of the projects allows students to learn and work across other disciplines while still applying the concepts and skills from their own programs.
 Students are encouraged to determine all research areas that may be of interest to them.
 (Top)

-When will I know if I’m accepted into the SURF program?
+When will I know if I am accepted into the SURF program?

-Students will be contacted by email in April.
+SURF offers will be sent to students through email in early April.
 (Top)

 Does my GPA affect my acceptance into the program?